karpen-dev/karpentranslator/README.md

 <img src="https://i.imgur.com/bHZ5K3A.png" />

 ### How to use the api
 After running server.py or server/server.exe, try accessing 127.0.0.1:8000 with a GET request q=text to translate and ol=destination language.
 There is no need to specify the source language; it is detected automatically.
+As a result, we receive the request ```http://127.0.0.1:8000/?q=hello&ol=ja```.

 ## Installation guide
 ### Windows